Advertisements

 nanda

-At the age of ten, Nanda became a good heroine of Marathi cinema.
-Nanda was awarded a special award by former Prime Minister Jawaharlal Nehru for the film ‘Kuldevata’ directed by Dinkar Patil.
+At a very young age, Nanda achieved success in cinema.
+By the age of ten, she had already become a leading heroine in Marathi films.
+She received a special award from Jawaharlal Nehru for her performance in the Marathi film Kuldevata, directed by Dinkar Patil.

-Nanda not only worked in Marathi films but also in Gujarati films.
-She acted in about eight Gujarati films and also in Hindi movies as a child artist.
-Her screen name in childhood movies was “Baby Nanda”.
+During her childhood years, she worked not only in Marathi films but also appeared in Gujarati and Hindi movies.
+She acted in several films as a child artist and was known by the screen name “Baby Nanda.”

 Also Read-